simpleid/simpleid/README.txt

 <http://www.famfamfam.com/lab/icons/silk/>, designed by Mark James.
 The icon
 set is licensed is licensed under a Creative Commons Attribution 2.5 License
 <http://creativecommons.org/licenses/by/2.5/>.

+SimpleID uses the jQuery JavaScript library <http://jquery.com>, by John Resig and the jQuery team.

+SimpleID uses a JavaScript MD5 message digest library
+<http://pajhome.org.uk/crypt/md5>, written by Paul Johnston, Greg Holt, Andrew
+Kepert, Ydnar, Lostinet.
+Licensing information for this library can be found in COPYING-md5.js.txt.